JulieLascar/Annotation-of-LSF-subtitled-videos/Step3_supervised_classification/Prepare_data/README.md

 ### 2. Second experiment : with a much larger lexicon
 **run make_data.py** to prepare the data (do the steps one after the other) :
---> a new folder will be created (named in our example 'Mediapi_363') containing :
+--> a new folder will be created (named for example 'Mediapi_363') containing :
 - **saved_files folder**
 - **data_viz**